 The City of Helsinki's curriculum encourages pupils to take part in planning and developing the school's teaching, operating culture and learning environment.
 The pupils are actively involved in planning, implementing and assessing their own learning.
 Being active and committing to the school's activities improves the learning outcomes and increases happiness.
 Participation also plays an important role in promoting equality at schools.
 Together with the teachers, the pupils commit to working towards an equal and non-discriminating school.
 All comprehensive schools have a students' union with a board elected each year.
-All comprehensive schools are involved in Ruuti, the City of Helsinki's platform for young people, which aims to increase participation among children and young people.
+In Helsinki, participation and influencing are practiced in many ways.
+Participation in everyday life can be seen in practicing conversation and negotiation skills, listening, believing in one's own abilities to act, study and examine things.
+Influencing is practiced in student union activities, by deciding and using the